Dog Nutrition

 • Bone and teeth health

-Sources: Fatty fish, egg yolks, and liver (dogs can also synthesize vitamin D through sun exposure)
+Sources: Oily fish, yolks of eggs, liver (dogs can also produce vitamin D from sunlight)

 Vitamin E